The time is drawing near for families to finalize their State Fair plans!

 Math-on-a-Stick — I was super excited about this brand new attraction when it opened in 2015, and that’s saying a lot since math and I have never gotten along well.
 Aimed at kids to get them exploring early math concepts, they can go on a number scavenger hunt, play with geometric tiles, visit with mathematicians and more.
 Located in Baldwin Park, daily 9am-8pm.

 Minnesota DNR Building – There’s so much to explore at the historic DNR Building: spot local species in the Wildlife Wing, fantasy fish at the outdoor pond, and partake in free naturalist activities inside and out.
-Try climbing the Fire Tower for a unique birds-eye view of the Fairgrounds (open 9am-5pm weather permitting).
+Try climbing the 65-foot fire tower for a unique birds-eye view of the Fairgrounds and work up an appetite for more of that Fair food (open 9am-5pm weather permitting).
 Located in the DNR Park.
 9am – 9pm.

 Giant Sing-Along – No need to be shy when you’re singing along to karaoke favorites with a field of other Fairgoers!
 Kids can snag their own mics and belt out the tunes with help from lyrics projected onto a monster screen.
-Located on Murphy Ave. across from the Pet Center.
+Located on Underwood St, new location for 2018.
 9am – 8pm.

 FAN Central – A mecca of local pro sports teams and their assorted promotional games and merchandise.
 If you’ve got a little sports fan in the family, pop in to shoot free throws and try your hand at lacrosse.
 Located on Underwood St. across from the Food Building.
 9am – 9pm.

 Minnesota Twins Experience – My son could spend hours here rotating through ongoing games of backyard baseball for kids.
-East side of Cooper Ave (map).
+Rest your barking dogs on the bleachers and spectate.
+East side of Cooper Ave just east of the International Bazaar (map).